-B. Operation of the reconfigurable meta-cell.
+2.2.
+Operation of the reconfigurable meta-cell

-Currently developed magnetic metamaterials possesses one resonant frequency, since simplest resonant structure is used a series circuit with constant RLC parameters.
-Yet, if some switchable/replaceable capacitor or a variable capacitor were incorporated, then the resonance point could be changed.
+Currently developed magnetic metamaterials possess one resonant frequency, since the simplest resonant structure is used - a series circuit with constant RLC parameters.
+Yet, if some switchable/replaceable capacitors or a variable capacitors were incorporated, then the resonance point could be changed.
 Unfortunately, mechanical elements (switches, knobs, etc.) have to be manually activated, while different capacitors ensure only several discrete values of the resonant frequency.

-One of the key features expected in materials engineering is to modify properties of the material continuously, precisely, using electrical signals without employing moving parts or manual actions.
+One of the key features expected in material engineering is to modify properties of the material continuously, precisely, using electrical signals without employing moving parts or manual actions.
 By adding active branch and probes (current and voltage) to the meta-cell (Fig. 3), the presented reconfigurable composite can ensure these requirements.